S1LV3RJ1NX/mcp-server-client-demo/README.md

 # Model Context Protocol (MCP)

+The Model Context Protocol (MCP) is a powerful framework that enables developers to build AI applications with large language models (LLMs) by providing a standardized way to connect models with external data sources and tools.

+## MCP Server

-This repository contains the code for setting up a demo MCP server and using it via python backend and OpenAI SDK.
+This repository contains the code for setting up a demo MCP server.
+It contains:

+- A simple MCP server with Server Side Events (SSE) that can be used to test the MCP protocol.
+- Auto tool registry with `@mcp_tool` decorator.
+- Docker file to containerize the server.

 ## Setup